smartems/smartems/docs/sources/installation/upgrading.md

 One of the database migrations included in this release will update all annotation timestamps from second to millisecond precision.
 If you have a large amount of annotations the database migration may take a long time to complete which may cause problems if you use systemd to run smartEMS.

 We've got one report where using systemd, PostgreSQL and a large amount of annotations (table size 1645mb) took 8-20 minutes for the database migration to complete.
-However, the grafana-server process was killed after 90 seconds by systemd.
-Any database migration queries in progress when systemd kills the grafana-server process continues to execute in database until finished.
+However, the smartems-server process was killed after 90 seconds by systemd.
+Any database migration queries in progress when systemd kills the smartems-server process continues to execute in database until finished.

 If you're using systemd and have a large amount of annotations consider temporary adjusting the systemd `TimeoutStartSec` setting to something high like `30m` before upgrading.